/

 • Relationship moments that build customer loyalty

 The shift is from responding to tickets to designing how systems behave.
 Humans operate alongside agents, not behind them as a fallback.
+At n8n, the support engineering team now spends most of their time tuning the AI agent that handles 60% of tickets, rather than working a queue.
+The job changed shape: less queue triage, more agent-tuning.

 What is a support engineer?